Athenachc/raven2-ambf-crtk/README.md

 ### **Step 5: Add an Alias for Convenience (Optional)**

-To simplify launching the simulator, add an alias in your `.bashrc` file:
+To simplify launching the simulator, add two alias in your `.bashrc` file:

 ```bash
 # Open ~/.bashrc in a text editor